Skip to main content

 Oral

-If a severe nonhematologic adverse reaction occurs, withhold dasatinib until the toxicity has resolved or improved.
-Thereafter, resume therapy, as appropriate, at a reduced dosage depending on the initial severity of the event.
+In pediatric patients with Ph+ CML, if a severe nonhematologic adverse reaction occurs, withhold dasatinib until the toxicity has resolved or improved.
+Thereafter, resume therapy, as appropriate, at a reduced dosage depending on severity and recurrence.

-If elevated direct bilirubin concentrations >5 times the ULN or AST/ALT concentration >15 times the ULN occurs, temporarily interrupt therapy; when toxicity resolves to grade 1 or less, resume therapy at the original dosage or reduce dosage (following a subsequent episode) as described in Table 4.
+In pediatric patients with Ph+ ALL who experience elevated direct bilirubin concentrations >5 times the ULN or AST/ALT concentration >15 times the ULN occurs, temporarily interrupt therapy; when hepatotoxicity resolves to grade 1 or less, resume therapy at the original dosage or reduced dosage (following a subsequent episode) as described in Table 4.

 Table 4.
 Dasatinib Dosage Adjustment for Nonhematologic Toxicities in Pediatric Patients1

-Original Starting Dosage
+Original Starting Dose

-One-level Dosage Reduction
+One-level Dose Reduction

-Two-level Dosage Reduction
+Two-level Dose Reduction

 40 mg